quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 from quixstreams import Application from quixstreams.sinks.influxdb_v3 import InfluxDBV3Sink

-# Commit the checkpoints after processing 1000 messages OR after 5s interval is elapsed.
+# Commit the checkpoints after processing 1000 messages or after a 5 second interval has elapsed (whichever is sooner).
 app = Application(
     broker_address='localhost:9092',
     commit_interval=5.0,